Civil Restraining Orders

 If you are the accused, then your lawyer will need to educate and advise you about the risks of not asking for a civil restraining order.
 He or she also need to emphasize that, even though there is no jail time associated with it, civil restraining order it is still an enforceable order of the court and carries risks and punishment if you violate it.
 Additionally, by negotiating for a civil restraining order, the defendant will more than likely be giving up some leverage in their family law case.
 So, by leaving the marital residence, or giving up temporary custody of their child, this could have a negative impact on any custody issues down the line in the accompanying family law matter.
 Of course, if a final restraining order is entered against you, this will have even more of a severe impact.
 A competent lawyer will be able to help you determine the best course of action based on the particular circumstances of your case.

-If you are involved in a domestic violence matter, whether the victim or the defendant, and you have questions about the options available to you, get in touch with the Law Offices of Peter Van Aulen for a free, in-office consultation today, at 201-845-7400.
+If you are involved in a domestic violence matter, whether the victim or the defendant, and you have questions about the options available to you, get in touch with the Law Offices of Peter Van Aulen for a consultation today, at 201-845-7400.